-Eligible full-time and regular part-time employees may be granted personal leave of absence for less than 90 consecutive calendar days within any 24 consecutive month period.
-This is an unpaid leave except in the case of a full-time or regular part time employee who may elect to use accrued benefit time during the leave, such as sick time, personal time, vacation time, or compensatory time.
+Eligible full-time (FT1 and FT2) and regular part-time employees may be granted personal leave of absence for less than 90 consecutive calendar days within any 24 consecutive month period.
+This is an unpaid leave except in the case of a full-time (FT1 or FT2) or regular part-time employee who may elect to use accrued benefit time during the leave, such as sick time, personal time, vacation time, or compensatory time.
 Normally, a personal leave of absence will not be granted during the first year of employment.